-- as an ADS holder, we will not treat you as one of our shareholders and you will not be able to exercise shareholder rights, except through the American Depositary Receipt ("ADR"), depositary as permitted by the deposit agreement; - distributions on the ordinary shares represented by your ADSs will be paid to the ADR depositary, and before the ADR depositary makes a distribution to you on behalf of your ADSs, any withholding taxes that must be paid will be deducted.
-Additionally, if the exchange rate fluctuates during a time when the ADR depositary cannot convert the foreign currency, you may lose some or all of the value of the distribution; and - we and the ADR depositary may amend or terminate the deposit agreement without the ADS holders' consent in a manner that could prejudice ADS holders.
+- we do not treat our ADS holders as one of our shareholders and they are not able to exercise shareholder rights, except through the American Depositary Receipt ("ADR"), depositary as permitted by the deposit agreement; - distributions on the ordinary shares represented by our ADSs will be paid to the ADR depositary, and before the ADR depositary makes a distribution to ADS holders on behalf of their held ADSs, any withholding taxes that must be paid will be deducted.
+Additionally, if the exchange rate fluctuates during a time when the ADR depositary cannot convert the foreign currency, ADS holders may lose some or all of the value of the distribution; and - we and the ADR depositary may amend or terminate the deposit agreement without the ADS holders' consent in a manner that could prejudice ADS holders.

-Your right as a holder of ADSs to participate in any future preferential subscription rights offering or to elect to receive dividends in ordinary shares may be limited, which may cause dilution to your holdings.
+ADS holders' right to participate in any future preferential subscription rights offering or to elect to receive dividends in ordinary shares may be limited, which may cause dilution to their holdings.

-The deposit agreement provides that the depositary will not make rights available to you unless the distribution to ADS holders of both the rights and any related securities are either registered under the Securities Act or exempted from registration under the Securities Act.
+The deposit agreement provides that the depositary will not make rights available to ADS holders unless the distribution to ADS holders of both the rights and any related securities are either registered under the Securities Act or exempted from registration under the Securities Act.
 If we offer holders of our ordinary shares the option to receive dividends in either cash or shares, under the deposit agreement the depositary may require satisfactory assurances from us that extending the offer to holders of ADSs does not require registration of any securities under the Securities Act before making the option available to holders of ADSs.
 We are under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration statement to be declared effective.
 Moreover, we may not be able to establish an exemption from registration under the Securities Act.
 Accordingly, ADS holders may be unable to participate in our rights offerings or to elect to receive dividends in shares and may experience dilution in their holdings.
-In addition, if the depositary is unable to sell rights that are not exercised or not distributed or if the sale is not lawful or reasonably practicable, it will allow the rights to lapse, in which case you will receive no value for these rights.
+In addition, if the depositary is unable to sell rights that are not exercised or not distributed or if the sale is not lawful or reasonably practicable, it will allow the rights to lapse, in which case ADS holders will receive no value for these rights.

-You may be subject to limitations on the transfer of your ADSs and the withdrawal of the underlying ordinary shares.
+Investors may be subject to limitations on transfers of our ADSs and withdrawal of the underlying ordinary shares.